 OTC means over-the-counter and refers to derivatives negotiated between two counterparties.

+Prospectus

-Prospectus means the prospectus issued from time to time by the requirements of the Central Bank.
+means the prospectus issued from time to time by the Company as amended, supplemented, consolidated or otherwise modified from time to time in accordance with the requirements of the Central Bank.